 Just a quick heads up – some of the links I share on this site are affiliate links.
 That means if you click on one and make a purchase, I may earn a small commission at no extra cost to you.
 Your support through these links helps me create valuable content.

-You can also get into Dingli town center and walk around 15 minutes to the cliffs.
+You can also get off in Dingli town centre and walk about 15 minutes to the cliffs.

 Getting there:

 - Nearest bus stop: Maddalena.
-There is a bus 201 that connects the airport with Zurrieq, Rabat, and Dingli.
+Bus 201 connects the airport with Zurrieq, Rabat, and Dingli.

 The Best Time to Visit Dingli Cliffs